Nikitatsivinsky/mikrotik_telegram_notification/README.md

 ## 2) Save Telegram Chat ID.

-Open your browser (or Postman) and isert link:
+Open your browser (or Postman) and insert link:

 ```
 https://api.telegram.org/bot0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A/getUpdates